cheuk-fung/Programming-Challenges/OJ/SGU/sgu-notes.markdown

 Use a char as 8 bits to mark if a number is a self-number or not to fit the memory limit.
 Not all items of s[1]...s[k] are different.

+109\.
+Magic of David Copperfield II
+Parity counts.

+110\.
+Dungeon
+The sequence of sphere numbers will be empty if the light ray hits none of the spheres.
+In such a case, output nothing.

+111\.
+Very simple problem
+It is a very simple problem indeed if you use *Java* and *BigInteger*.